Birdchain/whitepaper-business/README.md

 # Raising value of the token

-As Birdchain still is in the ICO stage, we would like to point out several reasons how BIRD token could increase its value after the app is fully developed. **Please note**: this is not a financial advice.
+**Please note**: this is not a financial advice.
 Sole intent of this section is to introduce posible possitive effects on BIRD token value which lies in the fundamentals of our idea.

 Our goal is to create a strong token that would be useful for our contributors and could circulate in the world easily.
 Here are key points that, in our opinion, makes BIRD token to stand out:
 1. **Low initial cost**.
-During the ICO, the BIRD is sold at the lowest price to create a higher incentive for contributors.
+During the ICO, the BIRD was sold at the lowest price to create a higher incentive for contributors.
 2. **Token flexibility**.
 When the BIRD value and demand increases, it can be fragmented into 18 decimals to serve market needs.
 3. **Unique currency**.
 Exclusively, BIRD tokens are used for purchasing Birdchain A2P messaging services ensuring the BIRD token has a real demand.
 4. **Favorable viability**.
 To have a sustainable business of delivering expected (transactional) messages, it needs only 100 000 app installs.
 Each phone can sell about 100 SMS per day on a conservative approach.